jaitjacob/Smart-Library/README.md

  ii.
 Flask Admin Panel - This is for the Librarian in concept with priveleges that a normal library user would not have.
 Such as
             adding/removing a book.

+# Files
+add_event.py	     for google calendar event. analytics.py	     data visualisation code. authentication.py	     authenticates user login from Reception Pi to Master Pi. client_io.py	     pass connection object that can be used for RPi to MPi communcations. client_menu.py	     display available options to the user while interacting with the RPi. database.py	           Database operations are carried out here. server_on_MasterPi.py  Server that is listening to communication from Reception Pi.